4.1 Apollo 8

 Stellarium suggests a time of around 14:00 on the 22nd for this image.
 ESSA's nearest track to the terminator is track 11.
 This is orbit number 1602, which is labelled as the first orbital pass on the image dated the 22nd, and was commenced at 10:05 on the 22nd.
 The ESSA satellite would barely cover the area around the terminator before the Apollo image was taken, never mind the rest of the photograph.

 It’s worth mentioning here that there are Corona passes available for this image, but as none of the areas actually feature any cloud there isn’t much point in introducing them to the discussion.
+The new digitally recovered and modelled ESSA data, however, is very obviously a perfect match.

 The next image in the magazine, AS08-